 EFF recommends that you use anti-virus software on your computer and your smartphone, though we cannot recommend any particular anti-virus products as being superior to others.
 Anti-virus software can be quite effective at combatting cheap, “non targeted” malware that might be used by criminals against hundreds of targets.
 However anti-virus software is usually ineffective against targeted attacks, such as the ones used by Chinese government hackers to compromise the New York Times.

-Indicator of Compromise
+Indicator of Compromise Anchor link

 When it is not possible to detect malware using anti-virus software, it is still sometimes possible to find indicators of compromise.
 For example, Google will sometimes give a warning to Gmail users stating that it believes your account has been targeted by state-sponsored attackers.
 Additionally, you may notice a light indicating that your webcam is turned on when you have not activated it yourself (though advanced malware may be able to turn this off)—this could be another indicator of compromise.
 Other indicators are less obvious; you may notice your email is being accessed from an unfamiliar IP address or that your settings have been altered to send copies of all of your email to an unfamiliar email address.
 If you have the ability to monitor your network traffic, the timing and volume of that traffic might indicate a compromise.
-Another red flag would be that you might notice your computer connecting to a known Command and Control server—the computers that send commands to machines infected with malware or which receive data from infected machines.
+Another red flag would be that you might notice your computer connecting to a known Command and control server—the computers that send commands to machines infected with malware or which receive data from infected machines.

 How can Attackers use Malware to Target me?
+Anchor link

 The best way to deal with a malware attack is to avoid getting infected in the first place.
 This can be a difficult feat if your adversary has access to zero day attacks—attacks that exploit a previously-unknown vulnerability in a computer application.
 Think of your computer as a fortress; a zero day would be a hidden secret entrance that you do not know about, but which an attacker has discovered.
 You cannot protect yourself against a secret entrance you don’t even know exists.
 Governments and law enforcement agencies stockpile zero day exploits for use in targeted malware attacks.
 Criminals and other actors may also have access to zero day exploits that they may use to covertly install malware on your computer.
 But zero day exploits are expensive to buy and costly to re-use (once you use the secret tunnel to break into the fortress, it increases the chances that other people may find it).
 It is much more common for an attacker to trick you into installing the malware yourself.